VirgilSecurity/virgil-sdk-net/documentation/get-started/data-integrity/content.md

 ## <a name="head4"></a> Sign Data

 With the sender's Cards in place, we are now ready to ensure the Data Integrity by creating a **Digital Signature**.
-This signature ensures that no third party modified any of the message's content and that they can trust a sender.
+This signature ensures that third party hasn't modified messages' content and you can trust a sender.

 ```cs
 // prepare a message